Fairblock/docs/docs/confidential_transfers/stabletrust_sdk/building_with_stabletrust.md

 ## What You Are Building

-Stabletrust uses Fully Homomorphic Encryption (FHE) to give each user a confidential token balance alongside their normal public balance.
+Stabletrust uses Homomorphic Encryption (HE) to give each user a confidential token balance alongside their normal public balance.
 Once tokens enter the confidential layer, their amounta are encrypted on-chain — opaque to block explorers and other observers.

 The user flow:

 1. Connect wallet via Privy.
-2. Initialize a confidential account, which generates the user's FHE keypair through a wallet signature.
+2. Initialize a confidential account, which generates the user's HE keypair through a wallet signature.
 3. Deposit public tokens into the encrypted layer, transfer privately to another address, and withdraw back to a public balance when needed.

 **Stack used in this guide:**